commercialhaskell/stack/doc/topics/nix_integration.md

 Nix's `nix-shell` starts an interactive shell based on a Nix expression.
-Stack can automatically create a Nix build environment in the background using `nix-shell`.
-There are two alternative options to create such a build
+Stack can automatically create a Nix build environment in the background using `nix-instantiate` to produce a store derivation and `nix-shell` with that store derivation.
+This two-step process (since Stack UNRELEASED) allows Stack to report separately any errors in producing the store derivation.
+There are two alternative options to create such a build environment:
-environment:

 1. provide a list of [Nix packages][nix-search-packages].
 To these, Stack will add Nix packages for the GHC compiler, `git` (the distributed version control system), `gcc` (the GNU compiler collection), `gmp` (the GNU multiple precision arithmetic library) and `cacert` (a bundle of X.509 certificates of public Certificate Authorities); and
 2. provide a `shell.nix` file that gives you more control over the libraries and tools available inside the shell.